 Abatis - definition of abatis by The Free Dictionary A defensive obstacle made by laying felled trees on top of each other with branches, sometimes sharpened, facing the enemy [French, pile of things thrown down, from Old French abateis; akin to abattre, to throw down; see abate ] American Heritage® Dictionary of the English Language, Fifth Edition

-abatis etymology online, origin and meaning The term "abatis" was first used in the 16th century to refer to a defensive barrier made from felled trees The practice of creating abatis dates back to ancient times, when armies would clear forests to create obstacles for their enemies
+abatis Etymology: The Origin and History of abatis The term "abatis" was first used in the 16th century to refer to a defensive barrier made from felled trees The practice of creating abatis dates back to ancient times, when armies would clear forests to create obstacles for their enemies

 ABATIS Definition Meaning | Dictionary. com Abatis definition: an obstacle or barricade of trees with bent or sharpened branches directed toward an enemy See examples of ABATIS used in a sentence